-An employee may elect, or the district may require, an employee to use accrued paid vacation, personal or family leave for purposes of a family leave.
-An employee may elect or the district may require an employee to use accrued vacation, personal or medical/sick leave for purposes of a medical leave.
+An employee may elect, or the district may require, The district requires an employee to use accrued paid vacation, personal or family leave for purposes of a family leave.
+An employee may elect or the district may require The district requires an employee to use accrued vacation, personal or medical/sick leave for purposes of a medical leave.
 An employee cannot compel the district to permit the employee to use accrued medical/sick leave in any situation under which the leave could not normally be used.

-Spouses employed by the school district
+• Spouses employed by the school district